 - Breeding strategies to understand and meet market demands

 - Tools and technologies

 - Coalition building and information sharing

-Starting from a standard measure of breeding program excellence, members of the platform are supported to optimize their breeding schemes through the incorporation of product design, genotyping and sequencing, phenotyping, and bioinformatics tools and services.
-The knowledge accumulated by EiB's five iinterlinked Modules is shared aomong partners, and publicly through an online Toolbox.
+Starting from a standard measure of breeding program excellence, members of the platform are supported to improve and optimize their breeding schemes through the incorporation of product design, genotyping and sequencing, phenotyping, and bioinformatics tools and services.
+The knowledge accumulated by EiB's five interlinked Modules is shared among partners, and publicly through an online Toolbox.